 Common Services Provided Institutional Offering?
 USHE Involvement?
-Shared Services model for Payroll and Employee Service Few None Usage of an ERP system Most None Existence/adoption of online self service tools Most None Relatively complex pay calendar Most None Complex processing around Grants and funding of academic and research appointments Few None Systematic tracking of Time & Labor data and Sick/Vacation balances Most None Usage of Outsourcing for Payroll-related services Few None
+Shared Services model for Payroll and Employee Service Few None Usage of an ERP system Most None "We can cut the checks, but Existence/adoption of online self service tools Most None that's about it.
+We are limited Relatively complex pay calendar Most None by our lack of IT resources and our manual Complex processing around Grants and funding of academic and research appointments Few None processes."
+Systematic tracking of Time & Labor data and Sick/Vacation balances Most None Usage of Outsourcing for Payroll-related services Few None